EzequielCaste/personal-site/_posts/Powerful-NPM.md

 The reason for this blog post is to share my experience with **npm** and how it helped me solve an issue with outdated packages.

 A few months ago I decided to go back to one of my projects and add a new feature.
 So I cloned the repository, installed packages with `npm install`, started up the project but it did not start.
 I read through the error message and figured out it had something to do with a version number of one the packages.
-After some trial and error, google searching I found this **npm** command that can be very useful in cases like this.
+After some trial and error, google searching I found this **npm** command that can be very useful in similar cases.

 ## npm outdated